yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     docker run -ti `
         -e MONGODB_CONNECTION="$mongodbConnectionString" `
         docker.pkg.github.com/$githubAccount/$githubRepo/fabrikam-init
     ```

+    >**Note**: Before you pull this image, you may need to authenticate with the GitHub Docker registry.
+To do this, run the following command before you execute the script.
+Fill the placeholders appropriately.

+    ```powershell
+    docker login docker.pkg.github.com -u [USERNAME] -p [PERSONAL ACCESS TOKEN]
+    ```

 9. Run the `seed-cosmosdb.ps1` PowerShell script.
 Browse to the Azure Portal and verify that the CosmosDB instance has been seeded.